BilalPayton/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 1. Create a ScriptableObject C# script to store ItemData.
 Test by creating a few objects and tuning them in the inspector.
 2. Create a Item C# Script to store ItemData that also has child classes to easily implement Items (Inheritance & Polymorphism).
 Test by making a few child classes of the Item Script and making them do different things.
 3. Attach Item Scripts to respective GameObjects for Items.
 Ex. extra life child script attached to extra life GameObject.
 Test by tuning ItemData ScriptableObject to match the intended Item description/function.
 4. Add a collider to Items so the player can click them.
-Test by using OnMouseClick() method in the Items’ script if it can be clicked.
+Test by using OnMouseClick() method in the Itemsâ€™ script if it can be clicked.
-5. When an Item is clicked, add the Item’s ItemData to the Player’s inventory of ItemData ScriptableObjects.
-Test by printing the inventory contents to the console using Debug.Log() to check if the Item’s data is present.
+5. When an Item is clicked, add the Itemâ€™s ItemData to the Playerâ€™s inventory of ItemData ScriptableObjects.
+Test by printing the inventory contents to the console using Debug.Log() to check if the Itemâ€™s data is present.
-6. When the player uses an Item, remove the respective Item’s ItemData from the Player’s inventory.
-Test by printing the inventory contents to the console using Debug.Log() to check if the used Item’s data is removed.
+6. When the player uses an Item, remove the respective Itemâ€™s ItemData from the Playerâ€™s inventory.
+Test by printing the inventory contents to the console using Debug.Log() to check if the used Itemâ€™s data is removed.

 ### Activity 2
 What I accomplished in class today is that I create the ScriptableObject C# Script ItemData